JohanneJayde/Eagle-Adventures/README.md

 ![Starting project screen](docs/assets/starting_project_screen.png)

 4. Due to size limitations, the Firebase SDK was not supplied in this repo and will instead have to be manually added to the project.
-In order to do this, you must go to [Firebase's Instructional Guide](https://firebase.google.com/docs/unity/setup) on adding the Firebase SDK packages to this project.
+In order to do this, you must go to [Firebase's Instructional Guide](https://firebase.google.com/docs/unity/setup) to add the Firebase SDK packages to this project.
 You can verify your installation when by loading the app.
 An error saying you are missing a DLL file will appear in place of `Player Data not loaded` within the Console.

 ![Successful load of application](docs/assets/successful_load_console_image.png)
 5. From there, enjoy using the App!